lmmontoya-ai/OLD-lmmontoya-ai.github.io/TAILWIND_V4_MIGRATION_TRACKER.md

 ### Migration Decisions
 - **Build System**: Using Vite plugin for better performance
-- **CSS Organization**: Single global.css file for theme configuration
+- **CSS Organization**: Single global.css file for theme configuration (to be refactored in Task 4.4)
 - **Backward Compatibility**: Not maintaining v3 compatibility
 - **Browser Support**: Targeting modern browsers only (Safari 16.4+, Chrome 111+, Firefox 128+)
+- **Modular CSS**: Decided to refactor 1000+ line global.css into modular structure for better maintainability

 ### Key Learnings
 - [ ] Document any unexpected issues
 - [ ] Note performance improvements observed
 - [ ] Record any breaking changes not covered in official docs

+### Recent Updates
+- **January 2025**: Added Task 4.4 to refactor global.css into modular structure due to maintainability concerns with 1000+ line file
+- **January 2025**: Completed audit revealed missing hover utilities for UpdateCard variants that need to be added

 ---